-If your Eol is selected, you will be notified via your RPW Online account.
-You must either accept of decline the offer of selection by completing and returning the application annex included with your selection notification letter to Welsh Government via your RPW Online account by the date given in your letter.
+Where your Eol is selected, you will be notified via your RPW Online account.
+You must either accept or decline the offer of selection by completing and returning the Application Annex included with your selection notification letter to the Welsh Government via your RPW Online account by the date given in your letter.